Muslim women political leaders: Afghanistan

 After graduating medical school in Kabul in 1988, she practiced as a physician until 1999 when the rule of the Taliban made this impossible.
 She began working for the women-led UN World Food Programme (WFP) in 1999.
 After the Taliban was removed from power in 2002 she was one of 200 women who participated in the loya jirga.
 She ran for president in 2002, becoming the first woman to run for this position in Afghanistan.
 She won 171 votes (the second most ballots received) in the 2002 presidential election against Karzai.
 She lost the election to Hamid Karzai but served within his cabinet as the Women's Affairs Minister from 2004 to 2006.
-Jalal was later nominated to study in Washington, DC, at the Center for Development and Population Activities (CEDPA), which teaches women how to advance their leadership roles.
+Jalal was later nominated to study in Washington, D.C., at the Center for Development and Population Activities (CEDPA), which teaches women how to advance their leadership roles.